NICUB-Open-Source-Community/Code-of-Conduct/README.md

 ## Our Pledge

-In the interest of fostering an open and welcoming environment where everyone gets a chance to learn, we as  contributors and maintainers pledge to making participate in our project,  and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal
+In the interest of fostering an open and welcoming environment where everyone gets a chance to learn, we as  contributors and maintainers pledge to participate in our project,  and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal